CS349d: Cloud Computing Technology

 Gradescope: You will use Gradescope to submit paper summaries, which are due before the start of each class.
 You should be already enrolled in Gradescope, but if not, contact Mark or Swapnil.

-Presentation and Note-Taking Signup Form: Please sign up for lectures using this Google Form.
+Presentation Signup Form: Please sign up for lectures using this Google Form.

 Schedule